andlabs/winiconview/README.md

 	- get rid of the stray newline at the end of the GetLastError() message
 	- apply the above two changes to the scratch Windows program in misctestprogs
 - switch to embedding the manifest either as a resource (via FraGag) or internally (like package ui does)
-- FraGag points out that the WOW64 redirection can screw with COM, ,which the Browse for Folders dialog uses...
 - add /debug to the nmake Makefile's /link path? and is there another way to export type information too? or to use COFF symbol tables?
 - change tthe GNUmakefile to also work with MinGW on Windows